Toggle: English / Spanish

 Exams and Tests

 An exam of the nervous system may show reduced nerve function in one area of the body.
-Or it may be spread over many parts of the body.
+Or the reduced nerve function may be spread over many parts of the body.
 This may include:

 Medicines are often taken long-term.
 These include: